A Guide for New Members of the Profession

 Even if your essay isn't accepted, it's a nice gesture to e-mail the editor thanking her/him and the referees for their efforts on your behalf.
 If it is accepted, definitely express your thanks and confirm that a final version will be returned by the stipulated deadline.

 Hallelujah, your article was accepted with relatively few, minor changes.
-You were asked to send the final draft in by a certain date, and you're about to mail off hard copy together with a diskette.
-Alternatively, the editor may have asked you to e-mail the draft as an attachment--although this can wreak havoc with formatting and is not recommended for essays containing Greek.
+You were asked to send the final draft in by a certain date, and you're about to submit the final version by the method and in the format required.

 Sooner or later you'll receive page proofs (a corollary of Murphy's Law provides that it must happen during finals week).
 It is your obligation to return them within the time-frame specified by the editor.
 This can be as short as 48 hours.
 Read proofs over thoroughly at least twice.
 One time-honored trick is to read the essay backward, starting with the last word.
 Another is to read aloud to a friend (or paid assistant) who follows the text in a second copy.

 The editor may have modified your prose in the interests of clarity or smoothness.
 If you're not happy with the new wording, explain your concerns in a cover letter.
 Do not, however, quibble over every change as if your prose were deathless--editors have enough work to do without being pestered in this way.
-She or he may have attached queries on Post-It notes or written them in the margins; respond briefly but clearly to every question.
-Buy a copy of the Chicago Manual of Style, fourteenth edition, and follow its conventions for marking page proof.
+There may be queries accompanying the page proofs in some fashion (ranging from handwritten to comments added in a PDF version of the proofs); respond briefly but clearly to every question.
+Buy a copy of the Chicago Manual of Style (most recent edition) and follow its conventions for marking page proof.
 If you have employed cross-references (a practice editors discourage), make sure that pages or note numbers are correct.
 Double-check accents and breathings in Greek, spellings and diacritical marks in titles and quotations in modern foreign languages.
 Do not, repeat do not, make substantial revisions to content in page proof.
 You could be charged for each word changed.
 At the very least, you will incur the wrath of the editor, and a wrathful editor is no fun to deal with.